Audience response: Hardware

-The majority of current audience response systems use wireless hardware.
+The majority of current Audience Response systems use wireless hardware.
 Two primary technologies exist to transmit data from the keypads to the base stations: infrared (IR) and radio frequency (RF).
-A few companies also offer Web-based software that routes the data over the Internet (sometimes in a unified system with IR and RF equipment).
+A few companies also offer Web-based software that routes the data over the internet (sometimes in a unified system with IR and RF equipment).
 Cell phone-based systems are also becoming available.

 Infrared

-The oldest of these technologies, IR audience response systems are better suited for smaller groups.
+The oldest of these technologies, IR Audience Response systems are better suited for smaller groups.
 IR uses the same technology as a TV remote, and is therefore the only one of the four technologies that requires line-of-sight between the keypad and receiver.
 This works well for a single keypad but can fail due to interference when signals from multiple keypads arrive simultaneously at the receiver.
 IR systems are typically more affordable than RF systems, but do not provide information back to the keypad.

 Use in educational settings

-Audience response systems can be used as a way of incorporating active learning in a lecture or other classroom-type setting, for example by quizzing students, taking a quick survey, etc. They can also be used for taking attendance.
+Audience Response systems can be used as a way of incorporating active learning in a lecture or other classroom-type setting, for example by quizzing students, taking a quick survey, or taking attendance.
 They can be used effectively by students as young as 9 or 10, depending on their maturity level.
 An educator is able to generate worksheets and let students enter their answer choices at their own pace.
-After each question, the educator is able to instantly show the results of any quiz, for example in the form of histogram thus creating rapid 2-way feedback about how well learners are doing.
+After each question, the educator is able to instantly show the results of any quiz, for example in the form of histogram, creating rapid 2-way feedback about how well learners are doing.

 The fact that students can send responses anonymously means that sensitive topics can be included more readily than would otherwise be the case.
 An example of this is in helping students to learn about plagiarism.

-Audience response systems can also be used in classroom settings to simulate randomized controlled trials (RCT) such as 'Live the Trial', a mock RCT used to teach the concepts of clinical research.
-The mock trial answered the question 'Do red smarties make you happier?".
+Audience Response systems can also be used in classroom settings to simulate randomized controlled trials (RCT) such as "Live the Trial," a mock RCT used to teach the concepts of clinical research.
+The mock trial answered the question "Do red smarties make you happier?".